followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/export/proxyUrl.md

 ===========================================================================

 <!--shortDescription-->
-Specifies the URL of the server-side proxy that streams the resulting file to the end user to enable export in **IE9** and **Safari** browsers.
+Specifies the URL of the server-side proxy that streams the resulting file to the end user to enable exporting in **IE9** and **Safari** browsers.
 <!--/shortDescription-->

 <!--fullDescription-->